MarkusLima/Manager-tasks/README.md

 - **POST /tasks**: Creates a new task.
 - **PATCH /tasks/:id**: Updates a task.
 - **DELETE /tasks/:id**: Deletes a task.

+OBS: Use the https://github.com/MarkusLima/Manager-tasks-front project as a frontend

 ## Dependencies